 David Bell, professor of marketing at Wharton Business School, found in a survey of online retailers that 60% concluded free shipping was one of their most successful marketing tools.

-For some reason, a Free Shipping offer worth $6.99 seems more appealing to a customer than a $10 discount on the same product.
+For some reason, a Free Shipping offer worth $6.99 is more appealing to a customer than a $10 discount on the same product.
 Other studies have highlighted the same effect.
 For example, a Forrester study showed that 61% of customers prefer free shipping to equivalent discounts.

 A report from Marketing Science Institute by Morwitz, Greenleaf and Johnson proved that it’s better to present your costs in an “unbundled fashion.”